nomeata/haskell-for-readers/haskell-for-readers.md

 Note that for obvious reasons we do not have an instance for `Integer`, or the list type.

-Now that we have sowed the seed, we want to reap the fruit: Whatever complex type we build out of these constructors, we can evaluate `size` that that type:
+Now that we have sown the seed, we want to reap the fruit: Whatever complex type we build out of these constructors, we can evaluate `size` that that type:

 ```
 Prelude> size @(Maybe Bool)